ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Experiments and Results

 \subsection{Environments}

-Our simulation environments consist of 2 standard Classic control and 5 standard Mujoco \cite{todorov2012mujoco} environments from OpenAI Gym \cite{brockman2016openai}, discussed below and shown in Fig. \ref{fig:allenvs}.
+Our simulation environments consist of 2 modified Classic control and 5 modified Mujoco \cite{todorov2012mujoco} environments from OpenAI Gym \cite{brockman2016openai} (shown in Fig. \ref{fig:allenvs}).
+Specifically, the goal of all Mujoco agents is to move forward without falling to collect the maximum reward.

-\textbf{CartPole (Classic)}: We use the standard CartPole-v1 environment which has a cart balancing a pole of a given length and mass.
-The goal of the agent is to maintain the pole upright.
-We consider pole length as a design parameter, varying in the range $[0.1, 3]$.
-The density of the pole is also considered to make it harder to balance longer pole configurations.
+\textbf{CartPole (Classic)}: We use the standard CartPole-v1 environment which has a cart balancing a pole of a given length, and allow for the pole length to be changed in the range $[0.1, 3]$ to maintain the pole upright.
+Additionally, we modified the reward function to impose a ground truth length of 1.425.

-\textbf{Acrobot (Classic): } We use the Acrobot-v1 environment, where there are two links, with one end of one link connected to a fixed wall and the other end connected to the second link.
-The agent's goal is to provide enough actuation at the intersection of the two links at each time step to get the second link to reach the environment's target height.
-The configurable design parameters are the link lengths and their masses, which are both varied between 0.1 to 2.
+\textbf{Acrobot (Classic): } We use the Acrobot-v1 environment, where the agent's goal is to provide enough actuation at the intersection of the two links to get the second link to reach the target height.
+The configurable design parameters are the link lengths and their masses, which vary between 0.1 and 2.

-\textbf{Hopper (Mujoco):} We use the Hopper-v3 environment in which the agent is a 2D one-limb robot.
-The hopper robot has four body parts: the torso, thigh, leg, and foot.
-The foot is in contact with the ground and torques are applied at the joints of all these body parts.
-The environment is designed to reward the hopper for moving forward with the reward function favoring higher-speed healthy movements by controlling the torques applied at the joints.
-Foot and Leg lengths are the 2 design parameters to be chosen.
-Their range varies between 1/4th and 4 times the original Hopper model.
+\textbf{Hopper (Mujoco):} We use the Hopper-v3 environment in which the 2D one-limb robot has a torso, thigh, leg, and foot.
+The Foot and Leg lengths are allowed to vary between 1/4th and 4 times their original lengths.

-\textbf{Walker2D (Mujoco): }We use the Walker2D-v3 environment in which the agent is a two-dimensional two-limb robot containing 4 main parts.
-These include a torso, two thighs, two legs, and two feet at the bottom in contact with the floor.
-The increase in the total count of body parts creates a requirement to control six hinged joints (instead of three as for the hopper robot).
-The design parameters are 4 - torso, thigh, leg, and feet lengths.
-The two limbs (leg+thigh+feet) are changed identically and the goal of the agent is to learn bipedal locomotion.
-The range is chosen to be between $\pm20\%$ of the original length values.
+\textbf{Walker2D (Mujoco):} We use the Walker2D-v3 environment in which the two-limb robot contains 4 main parts: a torso, two thighs, two legs, and two feet.
+All these parts are allowed to vary within $\pm20\%$ of their original values.

 \textbf{Ant (Mujoco):} We use the standard Ant-v3 environment in which the agent is a 3D ant-like four-limb robot with a spherical torso.
-The goal is to train the ant to walk.
-The four limbs are attached to the torso with aux joints and the two links of the limbs are attached to hip joints and thus, the robot has 8 actuated joints in total.
 The design parameters are the link lengths of all 4 limbs.
 The range is chosen to be between 0.1 to 0.5.
-Each limb, thus, can be configured independently making the control problem interesting.